Dakaraia6799/03-looping-readme/README.md

 end
 ```

 This will output `I have found the Time Machine!` an infinite number of times in your Terminal.
-Use `Control`+`C` to break out of the loop in your terminal or just exit the session.
+Use `Control`+`C` to break out of the loop in your terminal (you might need to press it twice).
+Worst case scenario, you can close the terminal and open a new one (in c9: Window > New Terminal).

 Loops start with the `loop` keyword and are opened by the following `do` and `end` block.
 All the code that goes inside the `do` and `end` is considered the loop's body or block; that's the code that will execute on repeat.